contractpendev/hyperledger-basic-network/README.md

 3. The postgreSQLdb folder created with creation script which is run from start.sh to populate the postgreSQL database which Hyperledger Explorer uses.
 This folders contents came from blockchain-explorer/app/persistence/fabric/postgreSQL/db in the blockchain-explorer project.

+4. config.json was added and this file gets added to blockchain-explorer.

 ## To start

 To start the network on Mac OSX do step 1, other continue at step 2.